ruoshan/lua-resty-jump-consistent-hash/README.md

 ## Usage

-* you can use the basic jchash module to do consisten-hash
+* you can use the basic jchash module to do consistent-hash
 ```
 local jchash = require "resty.chash.jchash"